-With the global economy resurrecting, private equity jobs again seem to be the flavor of the season!
+With the global economy resurrecting, private equity analyst jobs again seem to be the flavour of the season!

 A lot of students have come to me recently and asked me how they can get jobs with leading global private equity firms.

-I have already written about how and which qualifications you should have to get a good private equity job and how to make a good resume.
-This time I am going to write and tell you how to ace your private equity interviews.
+I have already written about how and which qualifications you should have to get a good private equity associate job and how to make a good resume.
+This time I am going to write and tell you how to ace your private equity interviews and hiring.

 If you ask me, private equity interviews are quite similar to investment banking interviews.